Start earning daily returns from your corporate treasury

 What happens to my funds if Byzantine becomes unavailable?

-Can the yield ever turn negative?
+Can returns ever turn negative?

 How do accounting, reconciliation, and reporting work?

-You still have questions?
+Still have questions?